theodelrieu/playground/docs/docs/concepts/input_transformer.md

 ## Valid expressions

-In addition to the expressions defined by the refined concepts, the following expressions must be valid.
+In addition to the expressions defined by the modeled concepts, the following expressions must be valid.

 | Expression                   | Return type                                  |
 |------------------------------+----------------------------------------------|